whatsinport

 Location:

-Others will dock in Tourios, about a 15-30 minute walk to town, shuttle service available.
-This new port is under construction.
-The path to Mykonos village has no real sidewalk, so take the shuttle.
+Cruise ships dock in Tourlos a new port, about a 30 minute walk to town, shuttle service available.
+The path to Mykonos village, also called Hora or Chora, has no real sidewalk, so take the shuttle.
+Usually 8 Euros.

 Printable map to take along.